wendellpiez/XSLTug/readme.md

 If you deploy such pipelines to be used by team as "appliances", you might be particularly interested.

-Also note that while you might not need XSLTug if you have any of the technologies or capabilities described above, it might nonetheless work well inside or alongside them.
+Also note that while you might not need XSLTug if you have any of the technologies or capabilities described above (or others, such as IDEs or online services), it might nonetheless work well inside or alongside them.

 # Why this approach?